-Blythe House Hospice, Chapel-en-le-Frith, offers free, individualised, holistic care and support for anyone in the High Peak living with cancer or other serious, life threatening illness.
+Blythe House Hospice, Chapel-en-le-Frith, offers free, individualised, holistic care and support for anyone in the High Peak living with cancer or other serious, life-limiting illness.
 Discovering what's important, being offered practical help and advice and exploring new ways of coping enables people to live their lives to the full through an often difficult and stressful time.
 Clients are warmly welcomed and a range of group or individual services is available for them, their carers, family and friends.
 Support groups such as Prostate Cancer, Stepping Stones, Breast Care and Circle of Friends meet on a regular basis.

 How we do it